Why Should You Do an Intervention for drug or alcohol addiction?

 They don’t cut off all avenues of escape.

-Anything the family has been doing that let this person continue to use drugs or alcohol must be cut off.
-Money, cell phones, legal support, housing, medical care – all those channels of help must be terminated to give the individual only one choice – going to rehab immediately.
+Anything the family has been doing that let this person continue to abuse drugs or alcohol must be cut off.
+Money, cell phones, legal support, housing, medical care – all those channels of help must be terminated to give the addicted individual only one choice – going to rehab immediately.

 They didn’t do their research and preparations before the intervention so that as soon as the person agrees to go to rehab, departure happens immediately.